What’s the Deal with Balance? Sensory Processing from A to Z

 Needless to say, balance is especially challenging for our kids with sensory issues.
 So many factors go into our abilities to balance, factors that are impacted by sensory processing disorder.

 Let’s dive into how balance works so that we can understand why it’s challenging for our kids with sensory challenges.
+We’ll also look at some great balance activities for children.

 How Does Balance Work?